Ando Money Review: Banking to Fight Climate Change

 How Does Ando Work?

-The difference between the interest the bank charges and the interest it pays is basically how the bank turns a profit.
+The difference between the interest the bank charges and the interest it pays is how it turns a profit.

 How Ando Money Helps Fight Climate Change

-As such, Ando does not lend money to companies involved in fossil-fuel projects but instead to other types of companies – specifically those considered green, such as companies engaged in sustainable transportation and clean energy.
+Ando does not lend money to companies involved in fossil-fuel projects but instead lends to other companies – specifically those considered green, such as companies engaged in sustainable transportation and clean energy.

 If this is important to you, you will appreciate ‘Your Impact Center’ – an Ando feature that lets you see how your money is used to fight climate change.

-This Impact Center goes into an excellent level of detail, including:
+This Impact Center goes into excellent detail, including:

 Ando Banking Products

 When it comes to products, Ando is quite limited.
-Even so, it still manages to cover most of the day-to-day financial basics that you might need.
+It still manages to cover most of the day-to-day financial basics you might need.
+This Ando Money review will cover all the products they offer.

 Ando Spending Account